0ptim/DeFiChainWiki/docs/auto/JellyChat.md

 JellyChat uses all information existing in DeFiChainWiki to answer your questions.
 Under the hood, it uses the OpenAI GPT-3 API to generate human-like answers.

+## Limitations

+- It can only answer questions that are already in the wiki.
+- It can only answer questions that are not too complex.
+- It can answer questions wrong.
+Don't take the answers as 100% correct.
+- It does not "learn" from your questions.

 ## How can I help?

 ### An answer is incorrect